 Stamina was poor.

-At NeuroGen, SB underwent Stem Cell Therapy along with a customized rehabilitation program.
+At NeuroGen, SB underwent Cell Therapy along with a customized rehabilitation program.
 The aim of the rehabilitation program was to develop dissociations and gait training, therapies to increase the strength of the affected areas without fatigue and to increase overall stamina of the patient.
 He was given exercises that would help him improve his balance, walking, stair climbing, rolling, posture and his grip.
 These exercises carried out in a systematic pattern with sufficient rest intervals to the patient.
 Together, the aim of the rehabilitation program was to improve his overall quality of life.
-SB and his family found new hope with NeuroGen's Stem Cell Therapy.
+SB and his family found new hope with NeuroGen's Cell Therapy.
 They were motivated and positive for him after going back.
 Physiotherapy and rehabilitation taught at NeuroGen were continued after going home.

 Reduced toe walking.

 Better possibility of getting up from a sleeping condition.

 Needed less effort in coming to kneel position.

 Falls had reduced, earlier 1-2/day, now has 1/15 days now.